 To see which search terms are frequently entered into search engines, Overture.com had a keyword selector tool Entering "religion" into this selector on 2006-MAY-07 gave the following results for the previous month:

 266,041 religionThis might suggest that you should add "buda," a misspelling of "Buddha," to your Buddhist essay's keyword list.
 Since few webmasters will enter a misspelled word, you might well result in a high search engine rating for web surfers searching for "buda religion"

 Unfortunately, the free service Overture.com is no longer available.
 WordTraker offers a paid service with a free trial.
-See: http://www.wordtracker.com/ We have not tried this service, because it would not accept any of our Email addresses during the trial signup process.Hermetic Systems has a "keywords meta tag generator" program which will scan an HTML document and create a suggested keywords meta tag.
+See: http://www.wordtracker.com/ We have not tried this service, because it would not accept any of our Email addresses during the trial signup process -- perhaps because our site is located in Canada.Hermetic Systems has a "keywords meta tag generator" program which will scan an HTML document and create a suggested keywords meta tag.
 You can download a trial version at no cost.
 See: http://www.hermetic.ch/ They also have an advanced model that will scan through an entire folder of HTML documents.